From Myrtle Beach to Hilton Head, the Carolina coast has something for everyone. So why not see it all with a South Carolina getaways road trip?

 The winter climate is also perfect for hiking.
 Sea Pines Forest Preserve is home to a number of nature trails and Jarvis Creek Park Nature has a 1-mile loop that’s a great option for walking, jogging, or event alligator spotting.
 You can also walk the Shell Ring Trail, a pathway that meanders through pine forests to a 4,000-year-old shell ring said to be evidence of early American Indians.

-In spite of its relatively small size, just 42 square miles of semi-tropical landscape, Hilton Head is famous for the large number of championship golf courses, 24 at last count.
+In spite of its relatively small size, just 42 square miles of semi-tropical landscape, Hilton Head is famous for a large number of championship golf courses, 24 at last count.

 Harbour Town Lighthouse